Assuming the best in people is a vital skill for leaders

 and then she proposes the idea that that person is doing the best they can.

-He explained to the group: “If he’s doing the best he can, I’m a total jerk, and I need to stop harassing him and start helping him.”
+She said he explained to the group: “If he’s doing the best he can, I’m a total jerk, and I need to stop harassing him and start helping him.”

 Dr. Brené Brown writes that asking leaders to assume others are doing the best they can moves them from "pushing and grinding on the same issues" to the more difficult task of: